appbead/webkit-wiki/Home.md

 ## Why?

-If you wonder why do we need QtWebKit when shiny new QtWebEngine is available, please look at our [use cases list](Use-cases-of-QtWebKit)
+If you wonder why do we need QtWebKit when shiny new QtWebEngine is available, please look at our [[use cases list|Use cases of QtWebKit]]

+## Interested and ready to help?

+Master contains exact mirror of upstream WebKit repository.
+Things not directly related to Qt port, like MIPS support, are developed against master, and go through code review on webkit.org.

+Development of QtWebKit currently happens in qtwebkit-1 branch.
+Warning: it can be rebased to master at any time, so please be careful.

+Here is our list of [[open projects|Open Projects]].

 ## System requirements